THEOplayer/samples-html5-sdk/reference-apps/ads-basic/README.md

 ## About the player implementation
 The present samples are meant to be used with the NPM-installed player.
 Get your NPM web player on https://www.npmjs.com/package/theoplayer.

-Alternatively, you can also decide to generate a custom player on the THEO portal.
+Alternatively, you can also generate a custom player on THEOportal.

 <details style="border:1px solid #ccc;padding:1em; background-color:#f9f9f9">
   <summary>Making sure the player is implemented correctly: <u>URLs and license</u></summary>